Build your first Neovim configuration in lua

 colorscheme tokyonight

-We save these changes and restart Neovim, to trigger the download of lazy.nvim.
-When Neovim starts it should show a message telling us is cloning the plugin manager.
-After it's done another window will show up, it'll tell us the progress of the plugins download.
-After plugins are installed they will be loaded.
+We save these changes and restart Neovim, to trigger the download of mini.nvim.
+When Neovim starts it should show a message telling us is installing mini.nvim.
+After it's done mini.deps will make sure the rest of our plugins are installed and loaded.

 Plugin configuration